Scurvy is better known as severe vitamin C deficiency.

 Vitamin C is naturally found in many fruits and vegetables.
 It’s also often added to juices, cereals, and snack foods.
 If you suspect you have a mild case of scurvy, eating at least five servings of fruits and vegetables daily is the easiest way to treat the condition.

-Oral vitamin C supplements are also widely available and the vitamin is included in most multivitamins.
-If symptoms continue after a few days of dietary changes, talk with a doctor.
+Oral vitamin C supplements are also widely available, and the vitamin is included in most multivitamins.
+If symptoms continue after a few days of dietary changes, speak with a doctor.

-Daily vitamin C recommendations depend on age, gender, and other health conditions.
+Daily vitamin C recommendations depend on age, sex, and health conditions.

 |Age||Male||Female||During pregnancy||During lactation|